Snow-White-Sapporo/UFO-Study/README.md

 Download the following file:

 • [PBI_UFO-Study.zip](https://github.com/Snow-White-Sapporo/UFO-Study/blob/master/PBI_UFO-Study.zip)
-→ Contains everything needed to open and explore the dashboard (PBIX file, CSVs, visuals, and scripts)
+→ Contains everything needed to open and explore the dashboard (PBIX file, CSV, images, and scripts)

 ### 🔍 Optional (if you want to explore further):